 Disclosure: No one involved in the creation and production of SST have any relevant financial relationship with commercial products or services discussed as part of the SST course.

-System Requirements: A PC or tablet device that has the following: i) a modern web-browser such Google Chrome, Mozilla Firefox (latest update), Safari, or Internet Explorer v9+, ii) Adobe Flash Player 11, iii) Broadband internet connection.
+System Requirements: A PC or tablet device (excluding iOS devices) that has the following: i) a modern web-browser such Google Chrome, Mozilla Firefox (latest update), Safari, or Microsoft Edge, ii) Adobe Flash Player 11, iii) Broadband internet connection.

 · American Society of Anesthesiologists Task Force on Sedation and Analgesia by Non-Anesthesiologists.
 (2002).
 Practice guidelines for sedation and analgesia by non-anesthesiologists.
 Anesthesiology, 96(4), 1004–1017.

 · Hausman, L. M., & Reich, D. L. (2008).
 Providing safe sedation/analgesia: an anesthesiologist’s perspective.
 Gastrointestinal endoscopy clinics of North America, 18(4), 707–716.